TheChunkyPumpkinhead/Weather-app/README.md

 ## Weather App

-### MAde with REACT usinf an API from openweathermap.org
+### Made with REACT using an API from openweathermap.org